The former Home Park Elementary School built in 1911 at 1031 State Street. The building has been converted to the State Street School condominium.

-The area of Home Park was originally known as Chastaintown, in honor of Avery Chastain, a large estate owner whose house was at the intersection of Hemphill Avenue and Emmet (now Tenth) Street.
+Home Park was originally known as Chastaintown in honor of Avery Chastain who owned a large estate near the intersection of Hemphill Avenue and Emmet (now Tenth) Street.
 Chastaintown was a center for horse trading and until the end of the nineteenth century was a largely undeveloped area of woods and fields with few conveniences associated with city living.
 In 1901, a group of business associates founded the Atlanta Steel Hoop Company in order to provide a local source of ties and hoops or cotton bales.
-Atlanta Steel Hoop Company became Atlantic Steel Company in 1907 and went on to become one of Atlanta's largest manufacturing establishments.
+Atlanta Steel Hoop Company became Atlantic Steel Company in 1907 and went on to become one of Atlanta’s largest manufacturing facilities.

-The residential development of Home Park was fostered by the growth of Atlantic Steel as well as the Exposition Cotton Mill on Marietta Street and the Miller Union Stockyards off Howell Mill Road.
-In 1909, the neighborhood was incorporated into the City of Atlanta when a state ordinance expanded the City's boundaries north beyond Fifth Street.
+The residential development of Home Park was fostered by the growth of Atlantic Steel as well as the Exposition Cotton Mill on West Marietta Street, the Miller Union Stockyards off Brady Avenue, and the White Provisions Company on Howell Mill Road.
+In 1909, the neighborhood was incorporated into the City of Atlanta when a state ordinance expanded the City’s boundaries north beyond Fifth Street.
 Two years later, the Home Park Elementary School opened on the northwest corner of State and Eleventh Streets, occupying property that had been donated for the purpose.

 Churches were very much at the heart of Home Park’s religious and social life.
 Residents were predominantly involved with one of the four Methodist churches or the one Baptist church.
 In 1951 the Methodist churches merged and founded the Tenth Street United Methodist Church at Tenth Street between Tumlin and Hirsch Streets.